L&L Hawaiian Barbecue

 L&L Hawaiian Barbecue, known also as L&L Drive-Inn or colloquially as L&L, is the only Hawaii-origin, Hawaii-themed franchise restaurant franchise from Honolulu, Hawaii, centered on the plate lunch.

 Eddie Flores Jr. and Johnson Kam purchased the original L&L Drive-Inn in 1976, later starting their expansion and introducing Hawaiian Plate Lunch, Spam Musubi, Loco Moco, Katsu Chicken and Korean Beef Short Ribs - Kalbi to Mainland markets in 1999.
-There are now more than 200 locations across the United States, including locations in Alaska, Arizona, Colorado, California, Hawaii, Nevada, New York City, North Carolina, Oregon, Texas, Florida, Utah, Washington, Georgia, South Carolina, and Virginia.
+There are now more than 230 locations across the United States.
 Internationally, the company also has locations in Japan.

 History

 In 1976, Eddie Flores Jr. bought L&L Drive-Inn at 1711 Liliha St., Oahu, Hawaii for his mother, Margaret Flores.
 He kept the name L&L, even while there was no relation to the current business, and remodeled the building as a small walk-up restaurant for his mother to operate.
 Johnson Kam joined Margaret as a partner.
 In 1977, Margaret sold all her shares to Johnson.

 After this single restaurant became a success, it expanded into multiple locations across the island, Eddie Flores returned as a partner with Kam and helped him with the franchising of L&L in Hawaii in 1988.
 By 1997, there were 30 locations throughout the state.